Wills, Trusts & Probate

 Frequently Asked Questions About Undue Influence in Firebaugh

-How long does it take to resolve an undue influence case?
+How long does an undue influence case take?

-Is mediation a good option for undue influence disputes?
+Is mediation an option for undue influence disputes?

-What role does the probate court play in these cases?
+What role do caregivers play in undue influence cases?